ansible/ansible/docs/docsite/rst/community/development_process.rst

 .. _backport_process:

-Backporting merged PRs in ``ansible-base``
+Backporting merged PRs in ``ansible-core``
 ===========================================

-All ``ansible-base`` PRs must be merged to the ``devel`` branch first.
+All ``ansible-core`` PRs must be merged to the ``devel`` branch first.
 After a pull request has been accepted and merged to the ``devel`` branch, the following instructions will help you create a pull request to backport the change to a previous stable branch.

 We do **not** backport features.